fluent/fluent-bit-docs/installation/upgrade_notes.md

 ### Docker, JSON, Parsers and Decoders

-On Fluent Bit v1.2 we have fixed many issues associated with JSON encoding and decoding, for hence when parsing Docker logs __is not longer necessary__ to use decoders.
+On Fluent Bit v1.2 we have fixed many issues associated with JSON encoding and decoding, for hence when parsing Docker logs __is no longer necessary__ to use decoders.
 The new Docker parser looks like this:

 ```
 [PARSER]